What are box pleats?

 Using a quilting ruler and textile marker, draw pairs of markings on the RIGHT SIDE of the prepared fabric.
 The distance between individual lines is determined by the box pleat width and pleat depth (see the images below).

-Make sure your textile marker can be washed out from the fabric you use to draw box pleat fold lines.
+Make sure your textile marker can be removed easily from the fabric you use to draw box pleat fold lines.

 3. Connect the markings and create vertical lines

 By connecting the markings you draw vertical lines that will indicate the fold lines of the box pleat and also a line, towards which the box edge should be moved.
 I like to add little arrows (or triangles) on the lines that will be folded and moved to create a pleat (see the images below).